The Donor Difference

 • CMV: A negative viral status represents a negative (IgM and/or IgG) testing result (current as of three months).
 Customers have the ability to request closer proximity or day-of testing results.

 • HLA: HLA determination is available if specific HLA profiles are required for your project.
 We provide up to 6-digit resolution using Next-Generation Sequencing (NGS) HLA types.
-Both common and uncommon types can be requested, but depending on the rarity of the request, could extend the lead time to receive the order.
-In some cases a match may not be available in the donor pool.

 Donor self-reported attributes are: